-- 4. Within the core of the transit station area (as defined on page 11 and shown in blue on the Future Transportation Network Map on page 22) buildings should be multi-storied and be placed at or near the back of the sidewalk, with a greater setback when needed to accommodate outdoor seating and display.
+- 4. Within the core (shown in blue on Transportation Network Map above, as defined in the glossary on page 12) of the transit station area, buildings should be a minimum of 2 stories (typically 5-10 stories) and be placed at or near the back of the sidewalk, with a greater setback when needed to accommodate outdoor seating and display.
 An uninterrupted building edge (with the exception of driveways and pedestrian paths) should be created along street frontages.
 All surface parking should be located to the rear of buildings and should not be visible from the sidewalk. - 5.
-In areas outside of the core, but within approximately 500 feet of N. Tryon St., buildings should be multi-storied and be placed at or near the back of the sidewalk.
+In areas outside of the core, but within approximately 500 feet of N. Tryon St., buildings should be multi-storied (typically 3-5 stories) and be placed at or near the back of the sidewalk.
 Surface parking lots should be located to the rear or side of buildings.
-No more than 35% of a site's street frontage should be devoted to surface parking or driveway access.\ Drive-through facilities may be appropriate if located on the interior of a parking deck and are designed to minimize conflicts with pedestrians. (\ refer to Volume 3: Implementation Guide for further guidance) - 6.
-Development in areas outside of the core and beyond 500 ft. of N. Tryon St. should be sensitive to the character, views, and privacy of existing neighborhoods.
-Base height adjacent to existing neighborhoods should be no greater than 4 stories and incrementally increase in height away from the neighborhood.\ Buildings should be a minimum of 24' from the back of curb, including a front yard area of at least 8'.
+No more than 35% of a site's street frontage should be devoted to surface parking or driveway access.
+Drive-through facilities may be appropriate if located on the interior of a parking deck and are designed to minimize conflicts with pedestrians. - 6.
+Development outside of the core and beyond 500 feet of N. Tryon St. can be up to 4 stories.
+Buildings should be a minimum of 24' from the back of curb, including a front yard area of at least 8'.
 The front yard is not required for ground floor non-residential uses.
 Uses should be oriented to the street.
 Parking for single-family residential development should be to the side or rear of buildings.
 Surface parking lots should be located to the rear or side of multi-family and mixed use buildings.
-No more than 35% of a site's street frontage should be devoted to surface parking or driveway access.\ (\ refer to Volume 3: Implementation Guide for further guidance) - 7.
+No more than 35% of a site's street frontage should be devoted to surface parking or driveway access. - 7.
 Development should create a cohesive corridor along N. Tryon Street, but building and landscaping placement will depend on retaining wall construction, easements, and location of right of way.
-See Volume 3: Implementation Guide, page 115, for more detailed information about development along N. Tryon St. - 8.
-Both residential and non-residential buildings should be designed to activate the public realm (i.e. sidewalks, streets, parks, plazas, greenways, trails, and open space).
-Street level building activation will promote walking and cycling, thus enhancing the area's safety and security and contributing to better public health.
-The following are but a few of the ways to achieve ground floor activation of the public realm.
-Other methods may be equally or more appropriate based on unique site criteria, as long as they contribute toward this goal. - a.
-Non-residential ground floor uses with clear glass windows and prominent entrances with operable doors allowing access from the sidewalk. - b.
-Non-residential and multi-family building facades with architectural elements that will help distinguish the ground floor from upper stories. - c.
-Building corners that feature prominent entrances and/or distinctive architectural design. - d.
-Multi-family residential development with direct connections to the sidewalk, preferably for ground floor units, where feasible.
-Ground floor residential units may have vertical and/or horizontal separation from the sidewalk for privacy or to address site issues. - 9.
-Buildings should be designed to avoid the appearance of having a long, continuous building wall and to break up visual mass and bulk.
-Consider a combination of design techniques to achieve this including, but not limited to: - a.
-Façade modulation that provides variation in the building wall. - b.
-Building mass separation between all, or part, of a single building to create the appearance of multiple buildings. - c.
-Use of varying architectural styles, building heights, and/or roof pitches to reduce the apparent size of a building. - d.
-Multi-family residential development with a variety of building mass, scale, and type (e.g. townhomes, carriage houses, apartments, etc.).
+See Volume 3: Implementation Guide for more detailed information about development along N. Tryon St. - 8.
+The ground floor of buildings should be designed to activate streets and open space through a variety of design techniques that may include, but are not limited to: - a.
+Non-residential ground floor uses should have clear glass windows and prominent entrances with operable doors allowing access from the sidewalk. - b.
+Non-residential and multi-family building facades should have architectural elements that will help distinguish the ground floor from upper stories.
+Building corners at street intersections should be designed to feature prominent entrances and distinctive architectural features. - c.
+Multi-family residential development should include direct connections to the sidewalk.
+Where feasible, ground floor units should have direct connections to the sidewalk.
+The front door of single-family attached and detached units should also have direct connections to the sidewalk.
+For the privacy of residents, ground floor residential units should include vertical separation and/or increased setbacks from the sidewalk.